§ 05

 Curaçao's first-ever World Cup.
 The diaspora in metro KC is essentially nonexistent.
 Curaçao's primary US diaspora communities are in South Florida and the New York metro, not the Midwest.
 The matchday energy for Los Azules (the Blues) in KC will be a handful of Caribbean-Americans, some Dutch-American supporters cheering in solidarity (Curaçao has constitutional ties to the Kingdom of the Netherlands), and Kansas City soccer locals coming out for the historic-first novelty.

 For an organized watch event, the channel most likely to organize one is whatever Dutch-American community channel surfaces for the Netherlands matches (see below).
-Curaçao played the 2022 cycle as a colorful underdog and the historical Dutch-Antillean / Aruban / Surinamese diaspora networks tend to overlap.
+Curaçao ran a strong 2022 qualifying campaign and the Dutch-Antillean / Aruban / Surinamese diaspora networks tend to overlap.

 Supporters: Los Azules / Famia Korsou ("Curaçao Family").
 Languages: Papiamento + Dutch + Spanish + English (Curaçao is functionally quadrilingual).
 Papiamento, the local creole, descends from 16th-century Portuguese with Dutch and Spanish influence.
 The supporter cry "Famia Korsou" and the tambú drumming are the cultural soundtrack.
 Flag: blue with a yellow horizontal stripe and two white stars.